Democrat Greg Stanton wins reelection to U.S. House in Arizona's 4th Congressional District - NewsBreak

 Valerie Foushee is the Democratic nominee for the U.S. House of Representatives from North Carolina’s 4th Congressional District which includes Durham County, Orange County, Person County, Granville County, Alamance County and parts of Caswell County.
 Foushee is currently a state senator in North Carolina for District 23, a position...

-Democrat Kevin Mullin wins election to U.S. House in California's 15th Congressional District
+Democrat Julia Brownley wins reelection to U.S. House in California's 26th Congressional District

-WASHINGTON (AP) — Democrat Kevin Mullin wins election to U.S. House in California's 15th Congressional District.
+WASHINGTON (AP) — Democrat Julia Brownley wins reelection to U.S. House in California's 26th Congressional District.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Democrat Marie Gluesenkamp Perez wins election to U.S. House in Washington's 3rd Congressional District